 Description: Significant works of world literature from Ancient literatures to the Seventeenth Century, including a comprehensive exposure to the poetic, dramatic, and prose forms of early cultures as well as a basic understanding of the cultural, intellectual, and artistic trends these works embody.
 Primary emphasis is on literature in translation.
 54 hours lecture.
-(Letter Grade, or Pass/ No Pass Option.)
+(Letter grade or Pass/No Pass option.)

-World Literature II: Seventeenth Century Through the Present (C-ID:ENGL 145)
+ENG-41 World Literature II: Seventeenth Century Through the Present (C-ID:ENGL 145)